 6. Talk about travel

-People love to talk about their most exciting and memorable moments and experiences, especially when first getting to know someone.
-And, for many people, a lot of these memories come from travelling.
+People love to talk about their most exciting and memorable moments and experiences, especially when getting to know someone.
+And, for many people, lots of these memories come from travelling.

 If you’ve been lucky enough to explore the world, or even your local area, you’re bound to have a collection of experiences and memories to share.